Informatik-Projekt-Kurs/documentation/docs/authentication.md

 ## Authentication

-### User Registration and Login
+### Huoc

-MeetMate supports credential-based authentication.
+MeetMatee e credential-based authentication.
 During registration, users provide their name, email, and password on the signup page.
 Upon successful registration, their information is securely stored in a PostgreSQL database, with passwords hashed using a secure hashing algorithm from the spring boot security library.

 **Example registration process:**